 Man to be charged with murder after allegedly killing wife; woman found dead in Capri by Fraser hotel room

-Police said the suspect told officers at Bukit Merah East Neighbourhood Police Centre he had killed his wife.
+CNA understands the couple was from Indonesia and that the 38-year-old woman had been stabbed.

-SINGAPORE: A 41-year-old man will be charged in court on Saturday (Oct 25) with the murder of a 38-year-old woman who was found dead in a hotel room along South Bridge Road.
+SINGAPORE: A 41-year-old man will be charged in court on Saturday (Oct 25) with the murder of a 38-year-old woman who was found dead at Capri by Fraser China Square.

-CNA understands that the hotel is Capri by Fraser China Square at 181 South Bridge Road.

-Police said on Friday the suspect was arrested for his alleged involvement in the murder.
+Police said on Friday that the suspect was arrested for his alleged involvement in the murder.

 They added that the man went to Bukit Merah East Neighbourhood Police Centre at about 7.40am to inform officers that he had killed his wife.

-"Upon receiving the information, police officers were despatched to a hotel along South Bridge Road and found the 38-year-old woman lying motionless in a hotel room.
+"Upon receiving the information, police officers were dispatched to a hotel along South Bridge Road and found the 38-year-old woman lying motionless in a hotel room.

 The offence of murder carries the death penalty.